truenas/documentation/content/SCALE/GettingStarted/Migrate/MigrateCOREHAtoSCALEHA.md

 ---
-title: "Migrating TrueNAS CORE HA to SCALE HA"
+title: "Migrating a TrueNAS HA system from CORE to SCALE"
-description: "This article provides information about migrating from TrueNAS CORE HA to SCALE HA."
+description: "This article discusses migrating a TrueNAS CORE High Availability (HA) system to SCALE."
 weight: 25
 aliases:
 tags: